cedricloneux/cedricloneux/README.md

 In high school I entered computer science where I learned the basics of programming, hardware and to be standalone.
 I did my first internship where I mostly did maintenance.

 ##### Bachelor (IT Management):
-After that I started a bachelor degree where I have consolidated my knowledge and learned new stuff such as:
+After that I started a bachelor degree where I have consolidated my knowledge and worked with stuff such as:
-Java, C, UML, team work (scrum method), a bit of AI (numpy, scikitlearn, pandas, matplotlib)
+Java, C, C++, UML, team work (scrum method), a bit of AI (numpy, scikitlearn, pandas, matplotlib)
 </details>